asreview/asreview/docs/source/datasets.rst

 Using your own data
 -------------------
-    This instruction is currently under construction.

-To carry out an automated systematic review on your own data set, your datafile needs to adhere to a certain format.
+To carry out an automated systematic review on your own data set, your data file needs to adhere to a certain format.
 ASReview accepts the following formats:

  - `Research Information Systems (RIS) <https://en.wikipedia.org/wiki/RIS_(file_format)>`_.